jordipons/CBMI2016/README.md

 - *./data/datasets*: the library expects to have the dataset divided by folders that represent the tag to be predicted.
 - *./data/preloaded*: this directory contains the pickle files storing the datasets in a format readable for the library.
 The name of the pickle file contains all the parameters used for computing it.
 - *./data/results*: this directory stores the following files: **.result** (with training and test results), **.training** (having the training evolution, readable with utils.py!), **.param** (storing all the deep learning parameters used for each concrete experiment) and the **.npz** (where the best trained deep learning model is stored).
+- the public [Ballroom](http://mtg.upf.edu/ismir2004/contest/tempoContest/node5.html) dataset, that is also included in this repository.

 **Important scripts**
 - *runCBMI2016.py*: where the network architecture is selected, you can also set the input and training parameters.
 - *buildArchitecture.py*: where the Lasagne-Theano network architecture is set.